ROCm/rocWMMA/README.md

 ### mma_sync
 MFMA accumulation is performed with fragment data.
 Fragment A cols are multiplied with Fragment B rows and added to the accumulator fragment.

+### synchronize_workgroup
+Performs synchronization across multiple wavefronts in a workgroup.
+It also ensures the synchronization of shared/global memory accesses across wavefronts.

 ## Contributing to the code
 Clone the repo to current directory: